ripp4rd0c/ctf/deadface-22/programming/grandmaster/grandmaster-writeup.md

 # problems
 when we connect to the host we're sent an ASCII chess board and asked to find the move that forces mate in 2 like so :
+(note that the board changes upon each connection)
 ```text
 Which move forces mate in 2?
 . .
 R .
 R . . .